-His treatment approach has a focus on correcting movement dysfunctions with thorough assessment and a wide range of modalities including muscle release techniques, dry needling, manual mobilisations and stability exercises.
-Scott has, through external learning, gained an understanding of functional stability through the application of rehabilitation and breathing corrections that aid in the optimisation of correct body function.
+Scott’s treatment approach involves an initial thorough, and then ongoing assessments.
+The focus is on correcting movement dysfunctions with a wide range of modalities including muscle release techniques, musculoskeletal dry needling, FAKTR tool, manual mobilisations, drop piece, progressive exercises and breathing corrections that aid in the optimisation of correct body function.

 What to expect

 You will need to fill in our Initial Consultation Form.
 We will ask you for detailed information regarding your condition and also other bits of information that you may not feel relevant, but may certainly important for us to formulate a better understanding of your condition.

 Once we have enough information from you, we will perform a physical assessment, which involves a screenings and tests to help us firstly, re-create your pain and secondly, to better understand how or why your problem even exists.
 This second step is often the most valuable for us (and you), because if we can establish why you are having pain, it helps us to prevent and manage your condition much more effectively.

 WE WILL ALWAYS TREAT YOU IN YOUR FIRST APPOINTMENT.

 We use a multimodal approach to treatment.
 This means we have more ‘tools’ allowing us to approach your condition from more angles.
 It also means that if you do not like a particular type of treatment, we can vary our approach to suit your needs.
 As our treatments are safe, gentle and low risk, we can carry out treatment without x-rays or other scans.

 Once the first treatment has finished, we will discuss the treatment options or treatment plan, which will outline the best way to approach the management of your condition.
 This will often outline how many sessions we require to successfully resolve your condition, but also other valuable advice and recommendations to successfully prevent your problem from coming back, like stretching and strengthening exercises for example.